 • The purpose of Paramedic student rotation in anesthesia is to perform airway assessments and endotracheal intubations.
 Students are to shadow CRNAs and act as their extensions.
-Skip to question 2.

 CARDIOLOGY PRECEPTOR ORIENTATION

 • The purpose of Paramedic student rotation in the cath lab is to observe cardiac catherization procedures and have a general understanding of cath lab operations so they can better prepare STEMI patients.
 Students are to shadow cath lab RNs and act as their extensions.